 Variation in first flowering day (FFD)

 We identified 24 flowering plant species in the Stevens Data set that met the criteria for analysis described in the methods.
 None of the species were observed in every year of the survey; sample size by species ranged from 5 to 13.
 The first flowering day (FFD) varied extensively both among years within a species and among species.
-Median FFD varied across the species from a low of to a high of 206 and included early, mid, and late spring flowering species (Fig. ).
+Median FFD varied across the species from a low of 123 (May 2) to a high of 206 (July 24) and included early, mid, and late spring flowering species (Fig. 4).

+Estimates of mean FFD in the first sampling season (1942-1961) and the second sampling season (2012-2020) indicated shifts in the flowering time of species with over time (Table 1).
+Eleven of 17 species shifted earlier in their flowering with a maximum of over two weeks for Ranunculus rhomboides.
+The remaining six species either did not shift mean flowering time or shifted to flowering later (e.g. two weeks for Oxytropis lambertii).
+Concurrently, both temperature and precipitation changed as predicted (Table 1).
+The mean spring temperature increased 41% between the two time periods.
+Winter precipitation also increased as indicated by a 51% increase in mid-March snowpack and a 43% increase in total snowfall.

 Model selection